npapagna/cuis-finder/README.md

 ## Description

-Finder is a system-wide search tool.
+Finder is a system-wide search tool for [Cuis Smalltalk](https://github.com/Cuis-Smalltalk/Cuis-Smalltalk-Dev).

 You can use it to search for classes, methods, senders, implementors, system categories... you name it!